 You Still Want to Pursue Your CDL Class A at 18?

-From driving for local logistics companies or regional companies within your state’s borders, this is probably the best option as it’ll give you more real-world experience on a truck and trailer with a GVWR (gross vehicle weight rating) of 26,001 pounds with a trailer weighing over 10,000 pounds.
+Driving for local logistics companies or regional companies within your state’s border is probably the best option as it’ll give you more real-world experience driving a truck and trailer with a GVWR of 26,001 pounds and a trailer weighing over 10,000 pounds.

-The Military Skills Test Waiver Program, available in every state, lets service personnel with a clean driving record of at least two years waive the need for a CDL driving test (skills test).
-So that’s good news.
-They must have held a military job within the last 12 months of applying for the waiver that required the operation of large vehicles, though.
-Bear that in mind.
+Additionally, if you’re in the military, the Military Skills Test Waiver Program, available in every state, lets service personnel with a clean driving record of at least two years waive the need for a CDL driving test (skills test).
+Keep in mind that you must have held a military job within the last 12 months when applying for the waiver.

 Ready to find out more information about trucking school?
 Get started today!